tamunoWoks/Statistics/correlation&causation.md

 - Why?
 Both increase in summer → season is a **confounding variable.**

 ### Confounding Variable
 A **confounding variable** (also called a lurking variable or confounder) is a third variable that influences both the independent and dependent variables, distorting or hiding the true relationship between them.

+A confounder is a variable that:
+- Affects the independent variable (cause)
+- Affects the dependent variable (effect)
+- Creates a false association or masks a real one